 All you need is extra virgin olive oil, fresh lemon juice (or vinegar), yellow or Dijon mustard, honey, salt and black pepper.
 Season it to taste with salt and pepper and you’re good to go.
 See my vinaigrette recipe for step-by-step instructions and expert tips!

-Let’s Prep The Base of Our Salad
+Let’s Prep The Base of Our Breakfast Salad

 First: Place the potatoes in a pot of cold salted water and bring it to a boil.
 Reduce the heat and simmer until they’re fork-tender.
 Then, drain and set them aside.